Photo © Schomburg Center

-The Lapidus Center for the Historical Analysis of Transatlantic Slavery at the Schomburg Center for Research in Black Culture is pleased to announce that Dr. Stephanie E. Jones-Rogers is the winner of the 2020 Harriet Tubman Prize for her book The Were Her Property: White Women as Slave Owners in the American South (Yale University Press, 2019).
+The Lapidus Center for the Historical Analysis of Transatlantic Slavery at the Schomburg Center for Research in Black Culture is pleased to announce that Dr. Vincent Brown is the winner of the 2021 Harriet Tubman Prize for his book Tacky’s Revolt: The Story of an Atlantic Slave War (Belknap/Harvard University Press, 2020).
 The Harriet Tubman Prize awards $7,500 to the best nonfiction book published in the United States on the slave trade, slavery, and anti-slavery in the Atlantic World.

-The 2020 Harriet Tubman Prize will be presented to Dr. Stephanie E. Jones-Rogers in early-2021 during a virtual event.
+The 2021 Harriet Tubman Prize will be presented to Dr. Brown in early 2022.
 Details are forthcoming.

 About the Lapidus Center for the Historical Analysis of Transatlantic Slavery